mviereck/x11docker/README.md

  - `x11docker --update` : download and install latest version from github.
  - `x11docker --remove` : remove all files installed by x11docker.

 Installs into `/usr/local/bin`.
 Creates an icon in `/usr/share/icons`.
 Creates an `x11docker.desktop` file in `/usr/share/applications`.
+Copies README.md and LICENSE.txt to `/usr/share/doc/x11docker`.

 #Security